WinForms: How to hide checkbox of the certain TreeNode in TreeView control

 mixedCheckBoxesTreeView1.Nodes.Add(tn);

-TreeNode tn2 = new TreeNode("Child Node A");
+TreeNode tn2 = new TreeNode("Child Node Z");

 tn.Nodes.Add(tn2);

-HiddenCheckBoxTreeNode tn3 = new HiddenCheckBoxTreeNode("Child Node B");
+HiddenCheckBoxTreeNode tn3 = new HiddenCheckBoxTreeNode("Child Node A");

 tn3.Checked = true; // just to test that nothing happens here